NVIDIA/NeMo-Aligner/docs/user-guide/rlhf.rst

     .. tab-item:: Slurm
         :sync: key4

-         To run reward model training using Slurm.
+         To run reward model training with Slurm, use the following script.
 The script below uses 4 nodes, but you can change the node count to something smaller.

          .. code-block:: bash